iomete/iom-docs/glossary/adagrad.md

 ---
 title: AdaGrad
+description: Dive into AdaGrad, a family of sub-gradient algorithms optimizing stochastic processes.
+Revolutionize machine learning with efficient gradient descent.
-description: AdaGrad is a family of sub-gradient algorithms for stochastic optimization.
+banner_description: AdaGrad is a family of sub-gradient algorithms for stochastic optimization.
 Gradient descent is the most commonly used optimization method in machine learning and deep learning algorithms.
 alphabet: A
 ---